Saniee/DotETrainer/README.md

 # DotE Trainer
 Designed for basically cheating, in Dragons Of The Edge.

-# To be tested in MP (Dont think it will work in there.)
+# MP works only when u are the host.

 # Currently Compatible with version 0.2.1.4